ibowditch/userdocs/server.md

 data centre run by Amazon Web Services in Sydney).

 All interactions with the system, including from the Kiosk (which runs in a web browser), are made through this web application.
-The Kiosk is the "shop front" of the system, and is used most frequently by most users day-to-day, and is covered in an
+The Kiosk is the "shopfront" of the system, and is used most frequently by most users day-to-day, and is covered in an
 {ref}`earlier section<eventsection>`.

 Brigade members can also access the web application directly, using their phone, tablet, or PC, as long as it has